PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/voEDurUgz_4" frameborder="0" allowfullscreen></iframe>

-**STOP:** How to you think that researchers measure whether a transcription factor activates or inhibits a given gene?
+**STOP:** How do you think that researchers measure whether a transcription factor activates or inhibits a given gene?
 {: .notice--primary}

 ## Organizing transcription factor information

 As a result of both computational and experimental techniques, we have learned a great deal about which transcription factors regulate which genes.
-But what do we do with this information?
+But what can we do with this information?

 We would like to organize the relationships between transcription factors and the genes they regulate in a way that will help us identify patterns in these relationships.
 In the next section, we will see that consolidating gene regulatory information into a *network* will allow us to infer how cells have evolved to quickly change the expression of their genes in response to a dynamic environment.